Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 #### Sample, batch and epoch

-There are three confusing concepts need clarification: sample, batch and epoch.
+This section explains the following three concepts: sample, batch and epoch.

 Let's assume a given model requires three inputs and two labels.